Western Juniper Log Storage Project

 Gross log scale for the log segments in Phase II (logs stored approximately 250 days) was 1285 board feet using Scribner Decimal C tables.
-Total board feet of green lumber recovered was 1840 board feet (tallied actual size).
-Total lumber recovery was 1.43.
+Total volume recovered in 4/4 x 3 x 8Ω lumber was 1636 board feet and therefore recovery was 1.27.

-For the remanufacturing portion of Phase II, of the 1840 board feet of lumber remanufactured, 823 board feet (44.7 percent) were recovered as finger-joint blanks.
-The recovery breakdown by grade was:
+For the remanufacturing portion of Phase II, 1636 board feet of lumber were sent to be remanufactured and 823 board feet (50.3 percent) were recovered as finger-joint blanks.
+The recovery breakdown by grade was as follows:

 - clear 3" x RL- 306 BF

 - tight-knot 3" x RL- 378 BF